python/cpython/Doc/distutils/packageindex.rst

 The Python Package Index (PyPI)
 *******************************

-The `Python Package Index (PyPI)`_ stores :ref:`meta-data <meta-data>` describing distributions packaged with distutils, as well as package data like distribution files if a package author wishes.
+The `Python Package Index (PyPI)`_ stores metadata describing distributions packaged with distutils and other publishing tools, as well the distribution archives themselves.

 Detailed instructions on using PyPI at :ref:`distributing-index`.

+.. _Python Package Index (PyPI): https://pypi.org